chicco0278/Test-Sniper/README.md

+Have you been able to get this to work?
+Thanks.

 # AnySniper DApp

 This repository contains all the code for running AnySniper DApp which had 500 active users.
 All the logic codes are in this repository, you can add a custom DEX on src/config.js.